Updated: Oct 4

 Now you can enjoy your very first nicely brewed cup of Japanese tea.
 Congratulations!

 The steps provided above are just a guideline.
 It is up to you now to experiment with warmer or colder water, more or less water, more or fewer tea leaves in order to find out which of the brews you enjoy the most.
 It is advisable to keep notes of all your brews so you can go back to them as needed.

-Some Japanese teas can be brewed multiple times, all depends on their quality.
+Some Japanese teas can be brewed multiple times, it all depends on their quality.
 This should be done while the tea leaves are still warm ideally.
 Otherwise, they oxidize over time and the taste profile changes greatly.
+Can I do more than one infusion of genmaicha?
+Generally speaking, Genmaicha usually allows two or three brew, if made with sencha you could obtain a couple mor eof infusions.

-To do a second and third infusion of the same tea leaves, use warmer water and shorter brews.
-For example, if you wanted a second brew of your genmaicha, use 80 degrees Celsius water and brew it for about 10 seconds.
-Genmaicha usually allows two or three brews.
-How do you know the tea leaves are spent?
-They are wide open, their colour changes and the brews are rather bitter or tasteless.
+To do a second & third infusion of the same tea leaves, use warmer water & shorter brews.
+For example, if you wanted a second brew of your genmaicha, use 75/80 degrees Celsius water & brew it for about 45 & 30 seconds respectively.
+How do I know the tea leaves are spent?
+They are wide open, their colour changes & the brews are rather bitter or tasteless.

 While I have used genmaicha as an example, there are other affordable Japanese teas out there you could use to start brewing.
 Kukicha for example, which allows warmer water for the brews, bancha or houjicha.
-As you can see, it is not that difficult to start brewing Japanese teas if clear and specific instructions are provided.
+As you can see, it is not that difficult to start brewing Japanese teas if clear & specific instructions are provided.

 So now it is time for you to go and start brewing.
 We will also enjoy a nice cup of Japanese tea.